sickdyd/react-search-autocomplete/README.md

 {
   items,
   // The list of items that can be filtered, it can be an array of
   // any type of object.
+Note: the id field is mandatory.
-By default the search will be done on the
+  // By default the search will be done on the
   // property "name", to change this behaviour, change the `fuseOptions`
   // prop.
 Remember that the component uses the key "name" in your
   // items list to display the result.
 If your list of items does not